 It’s a full-sized keyboard with four-zone RGB fully backlit illuminated keys, which can be changed and controlled through the Alienware Command Center app.
 The keyboard is perky RGB, and the backlight comes through nicely.

 The keys themselves come with a great layout, and keys are crisp and have excellent tactile feedback.
 It’s quite a pleasant typing experience.
-It’s my favourite gaming laptop for actually typing on a machine.
+It’s my favorite gaming laptop for actually typing on a machine.

-With the 15 inch keyboard on this M15, you’ll notice a centred keyboard without a number pad.
+With the 15 inch keyboard on this M15, you’ll notice a centered keyboard without a number pad.
 If you want the keyboard with the number pad, you need to step up to the M17 R4 version.

 The trackpad uses precision drivers with a glass surface for that premium feel when using it through Windows 10.
 The touchpad tracks well, gestures work nicely, and it’s a nice responsive touchpad to use.